Iamvivek-gupta/interview/system.Design.md

 # helmet
 Helmet is a collection of middleware functions for Node. js designed to secure web applications by setting crucial HTTP headers.
-These headers play a pivotal role in mitigating common web vulnerabilities such as Cross-Site Scripting (XSS), Clickjacking, and Cross-Site Request Forgery (CSRF).
+These headers play a important role in mitigating common web vulnerabilities such as Cross-Site Scripting (XSS), Clickjacking, and Cross-Site Request Forgery (CSRF).

 # CSRF
 CSRF (Cross-Site Request Forgery) is an attack that tricks a user into executing unwanted actions on a web application where they're authenticated, without their knowledge or consent.